 Michael V. DeSantis has 30 years of litigation and trial experience and achieved an “AV Preeminent Rating”, which is the highest possible rating, in both legal ability and ethical standards, in the defense of general liability, professional liability, directors and officers liability, errors and omissions liability, maritime, labor law, products liability, and commercial litigation.
-He is experienced in defending a wide range of clients including accountants, architects, attorneys, banks, engineers, insurance brokers, registered representatives, broker dealers, financial advisors, financial services, title companies, home appraisals, real estate brokers, doctors and other medical professionals sued in malpractice actions as well as contractors, owners and managing agents in premises cases.
+He is experienced in defending a wide range of clients including accountants, architects, attorneys, banks, engineers, insurance brokers, registered representatives, broker dealers, financial advisors, financial services, title companies, home appraisals, real estate brokers, school districts, doctors and other medical professionals sued in malpractice actions as well as contractors, owners and managing agents in premises cases.
 Mr. DeSantis also specializes in the defense of vertical transportation matters arising out of elevator and escalator personal injury and commercial litigation.

 - New York